pvillela/blog-hugo/content/post/Function Oriented Architecture.md

   * As noted earlier, work assignment and source control are easier, and merge conflicts are avoided when each functional component lives in a separate file.
   * A Kanban board for an FOA decomposition is simple, clear, and explicit.
 When using an object-oriented decomposition, one could track individual methods on the Kanban board but there are dependencies, as discussed above, among methods in the same class.

-Overall, as demonstrated by large projects using the function-oriented architecture, the advantages of having each function in a separate file usually outweigh the disadvantages, especially for complex services.
+Overall, as demonstrated by large projects using the function-oriented architecture, the advantages of having each function stereotype instance in a separate file usually outweigh the disadvantages, especially for complex services.